Freewriting: The Key that Unlocks the Words

 - Come back to your paper without a pencil and just read it.

 - Do not let your mom or dad read your writing yet.
 If you'd like to, you may read it aloud to them.
-(Mom: Do not read the free writing before you hear it.
-You will undoubtedly miss the brilliance for all the spelling and grammar errors.
-Additionally, look for the continuity of thought, or the bursts of expression, or the flashes of insight.
-Do not think of this raw writing as the product.)
+(Mom and Dad: Do not read a freewrite before you hear it.
+You will undoubtedly miss the brilliance for all the spelling and grammatical errors.
+Instead, look for the continuity of thought, the bursts of expression, and the flashes of insight.
+Do not think of this raw writing as the finished product.)

 After a few days or a week has gone by, it's time for your feedback.
 Begin by identifying the core elements that are strong.
 Find at least two.
-Example: "Virile is a very descriptive term." or "I didn't know you knew how a tank worked."
+Example: "Virile is a wonderful descriptive term" or "I didn't know you knew how a tank worked."
 Be concrete and positive.
 The fact that your son or daughter actually filled several lines on a page with words is worthy of affirmation.
 You can simply say, "Thank you for writing the whole time."

-If there is little real content, it may be an indication that you scheduled a free-write before your child has absorbed enough material related to the topic.
-If this is the case, notice it without disapproving of their shallow or insufficient results.
-Instead, say something like, "I see that we need to read a few more books about World War II."
+If there is little developed content, it may be an indication that you asked for a freewrite before your child had absorbed enough material related to the topic.
+If this is the case, notice it without disapproving of the writing.
+Instead, say something like, "I see that we need to read a few more books about World War II.
+Good start."

 Highlight these areas that need development.
-Take a clean sheet of paper and begin to free-write some more about that specific area.
+Bring a clean sheet of paper to your writer.
+Freewrite again, focused on one specific area of content.
 This process can occur indefinitely in the generative stage of writing (and kids figure that out, so limit the development to two or three ideas, not all of them).
-Be careful not to require too much writing in a day so as to keep the words fresh and prolific.
-Don't tire your young writer and thereby crush his or her enthusiasm.
+Be careful not to require too much writing in a single day so as to keep the words fresh and prolific.
+Don't tire your young writers and thereby crush their enthusiasm.

 In all things, be sensitive to your child's process.
 Each child is different and deserves a tailor-made writing program.

 For Julie's hand-lettered Freewriting PDF sign up here.